Looking Closely at the Growth Curve for Unity Biotechnology Inc. (UBX)

 Citigroup, on the other hand, stated in their research note that they expect to see UBX reach a price target of $6.
 The rating they have provided for UBX stocks is “Buy” according to the report published on June 28th, 2021.

 H.C.
-Wainwright gave a rating of “Buy” to UBX, setting the target price at $12 in the report published on June 07th of the current year.
+Wainwright gave a rating of “Buy” to UBX, setting the target price at $12 in the report published on June 07th of the previous year.

 Stock Fundamentals for UBX